 The September 15, 1945 New York Age reported that: "The Three Barons, clever singing trio, opened at Club Bali in Washington [DC], September 9th."
-This is the only appearance I could find for the group under this name.
+Other than that TV show, this is the only appearance I could find for the group under this name.

 "The Three Riffs, formerly the Three Barons", said the September 29, 1945 Pittsburgh Courier, were at Murrain's, on Seventh Avenue in New York, where they'd replaced the Cats & The Fiddle, who seem to have left after only a week.
 After that, they were headed to the Club Bali in Washington, DC.
 (Were they headed back to the Club Bali?
 It's difficult to figure out the timeline when there are so few mentions of the group.)
-Are they now the 3 Riffs again because Eddie Parton had been discharged from the army and had re-joined them?
+Why did they revert to the 3 Riffs name again?
 Too many unanswered questions.

 In December, the 3 Riffs were at the Blue Grass Club in Cleveland.
-The article in the December 15, 1945 Cleveland Call And Post named them, so we know that, at least by this time, Eddie was back with the group: "Howard Green, Eddie Parton, and Joe McGee, three ex-Central Hi students, who have been appearing at some of the country's leading niteries and now are back home to prove to the hometowners that the raves they have received from the country's top critics, have been richly deserved.
+The article in the December 15, 1945 Cleveland Call And Post said: "Howard Green, Eddie Parton, and Joe McGee, three ex-Central Hi students, who have been appearing at some of the country's leading niteries and now are back home to prove to the hometowners that the raves they have received from the country's top critics, have been richly deserved.
 Their singing, dancing and clowning keep the audience in the groove, but definitely.
 The Riffs had the audience trying to lift the roof off the Blue Grass in their opening night, until they finally had to beg off the stage."

 On February 15, 1946, the 3 Riffs opened at Kelly's Stable, on West 52nd Street in Manhattan.
 They were part of the second edition of its Winter Revue, which also included Dinah Washington.
 The Brooklyn Daily Eagle of February 15 said that "Bob Davis, song writer m.c. will introduce Dinah Washington, former Duke Ellington vocalist...."
 This is the same Bob Davis who was with the Beale Street Boys.